alexekdahl/gotit/README.md

 ## Sending Data

-To send data, you'll need to establish an SSH connection to the Gotit server.
+To send data, establish an SSH connection to the gotit server.
 Once connected, the server will provide a unique URL for the session.

-You can then initiate a file transfer from the SSH client.
-The data you send will be forwarded to the HTTP client that connects to the provided URL.
+Initiate a file transfer from the SSH client.
+The data you send will be forwarded to the HTTP client that connects to the provided URL:

-For example, you can use the following commands to send a file:
-Once the server is running, you can establish an SSH connection to it.
-The server will provide a unique URL for each SSH session.
-You can then use this URL to send HTTP requests to the SSH client.

 ```bash
 ssh sshserver -p 2020 < main.go